cdddg/py-clean-arch/README.md

 This project not only adheres to Uncle Bob's Clean Architecture principles but also incorporates modern adaptations and extended features to meet contemporary development needs:

 - **GraphQL vs HTTP**:<br>The `entrypoints` module contains two API interfaces. `graphql` provides for a robust GraphQL API, while `http` focuses on RESTful API routes and controls.
-- **RelationalDB vs NoSQL**:<br>The `repositories` module supports both relational and NoSQL databases. `relational_db` manages operations for databases like SQLite, MySQL, and PostgreSQL, whereas `nosql` manages operations for NoSQL databases like MongoDB and CouchDB.
+- **RelationalDB vs NoSQL**:<br>The `repositories` module supports both relational databases (e.g., SQLite, MySQL, PostgreSQL) and NoSQL databases, including document-oriented stores (e.g., MongoDB, CouchDB) and key-value stores (e.g., Redis, Memcached).

 Apart from following Uncle Bob's Clean Architecture, this project also incorporates: